dani-techno/dani-techno/README.md

 - **CSS (Design Language)**: A style sheet language used for describing the presentation of a document written in HTML, enabling the design and layout of web pages.

 ### Favorite Programming Tools ⚒️
+- **Slim (PHP Framework)**: A lightweight PHP framework that helps you quickly write simple yet powerful web applications and APIs.
+- **Twig**: A modern template engine for PHP, used with Slim to create clean and readable templates.
+- **EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript.
+- **Bootstrap**: A popular front-end framework for developing responsive and mobile-first websites quickly and easily.
+- **Tailwind CSS**: A utility-first CSS framework that provides low-level utility classes to build custom designs without leaving your HTML.
 - **Node.js (JavaScript Runtime)**: A JavaScript runtime built on Chrome's V8 engine, allowing you to run JavaScript on the server.
 - **Express.js (Node.js Framework)**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **React.js**: